Cricket-Mooney, Lanning propel Australia into Women’s T20 World Cup final

 India were always up with the required run rate, but lost regular wickets until Jemimah Rodrigues (43 from 24 balls) and captain Harmanpreet Kaur (52 from 34 balls) put on 69 for the fourth wicket to put their side in the driving seat.

-But they were struck a blow when Kaur was run out in bizarre circumstances as her bat got caught in the wicket as she tried to slide it in and she ended up short of the line.
+But they were struck a blow when Kaur was run out in bizarre circumstances in a turning point in the game as her bat got caught in the wicket as she tried to slide it in and she ended up short of the line in what had appeared an easy run.

 India went into the final over needing 16 runs to win, but spinner Gardner (2-37) bowled Australia to victory with an excellent all-round performance.